Equilibrium states for hyperbolic potentials via inducing schemes: Finiteness of ergodic equilibrium states

-The strategy is, firstly, to show that for a certain inducing scheme, a measure with low free energy is far from being a Gibbs measure \textit{(Proposition \ref{Gibbs})}.
-As a consequence, the accumulation point, in the weak-* topology, of a sequence of measures with free energy converging to zero (pressure) will provide us a Gibbs measure, which is $\mu_{\bar{\varphi}}$, by uniqueness.
-This measure is an equilibrium state and, by the Abramov's formulas, can be projected to an equilibrium state $\mu_{\varphi}$ \textit{(Proposition \ref{Finitely})}.
+We will state results adapted from \cite{IT2} whose proofs follow exactly along the same lines.
+The strategy is, firstly, to show that for an inducing scheme given by Corollary \ref{fixed}, a measure with low free energy is far from being a Gibbs measure (Proposition \ref{Gibbs}).
+As a consequence, the accumulation point, in the weak* topology, of a sequence of measures with free energy converging to zero (pressure) will provide us a Gibbs measure, which is $\mu_{\overline{\varphi}}$, by uniqueness.
+This measure is an equilibrium state and, by the Abramov's formulas, this can be projected to an equilibrium state $\mu_{\varphi}$ (Proposition \ref{Finitely}).